ohmiu/usbsecure/README.md

-# usbsecure
+**USBSECURE**

-USBSECURE is a sleek GUI application designed to ensure the security of your files with AES encryption.
-Seamlessly encrypting all files on your disk, USBSECURE features automatic disk detection for effortless operation.
-Additionally, users have the flexibility to set their own English passwords for enhanced security.
+USBSECURE is a lightweight GUI application designed to encrypt files on your disk for enhanced security using AES encryption.
+With USBSECURE, you can protect your sensitive data with ease.
+This README file provides instructions on how to use USBSECURE effectively.

+### Features:
+- AES encryption for file security
+- Automatic disk detection for convenience
+- Customizable English password selection for user-defined security

+### Installation:
+1. Clone or download the USBSECURE repository to your local machine.
+2. Ensure you have Python installed (version X.X.X or higher).
+3. Install the required dependencies by running: